Local rigidity of weak or no hyperbolicity algebraic actions: Proof of Theorem and Theorem

 \subsection{Iterative step and the error estimate}

 In this part we show that given a perturbation of the action $\alpha_A$ satisfying a certain set of conditions, one constructs a conjugacy such that the new action satisfies another set of conditions.
-Suppose $\alpha_A$ is generated by vectors fields $E=(E_1,E_2\cdots)$ and $\mathcal{D}\subseteq E$ (see Section \ref{sec:3}).
 We recall notations in Section \ref{sec:25}.
+Suppose $\alpha_A$ is generated by vectors fields $E=\{E_1,E_2,\cdots\}$ as described in \eqref{for:286} of Section \ref{sec:47}.